Sylius/Sylius/docs/book/installation/installation.rst

 To enable asynchronous tasks (for example for Catalog Promotions), remember about running messenger consumer in a separate process, use the command: `php bin/console messenger:consume main`

+For production environments, we suggest usage of more robust solution like Supervisor, which will ensure that the process is still running even if some failure will occur.
+For more information, please visit `Symfony documentation <https://symfony.com/doc/current/messenger.html#supervisor-configuration>`_.

 You can learn more about Catalog Promotions :doc:`Here </book/products/catalog_promotions>`

 Contributing